RainSmart Rebates

 About Us

 Our office is made up of approximately 370 employees who are responsible for management of stormwater, drinking water, and wastewater services for residents throughout Oakland County.
 The Environmental Team implements and manages programs to protect and restore Oakland County’s rivers, lakes and streams.
 The flow of water does not recognize political boundaries; therefore, we work with communities and other stakeholders to protect the waterways.
-The RainSmart Rebates program was developed to assist residents within the district manage stormwater and learn about the importance of green stormwater infrastructure (GSI).
+The RainSmart Rebates program was developed to assist residents with stormwater management and learn about the importance of green stormwater infrastructure (GSI).
 For questions, please email RainSmart@oakgov.com.

 The Clinton River Watershed Council (CRWC) is a non-profit organization dedicated to protecting, enhancing, and celebrating the Clinton River, its watershed, and Lake St. Clair.
 They provide residents, schools, governments, businesses, and other community groups with wide-ranging programs and events to ensure a healthy Clinton River Watershed.
-They are assisting us with the management of the RainSmart Rebates program through conducting the initial site assessments and administering the equity grant.
+CRWC is assisting us with the management of the RainSmart Rebates program through conducting the initial site assessments and administering the equity grant within the Clinton River watershed.
 To learn more about them, visit crwc.org.